Terf/getNotes/README.md

 # getNotes
-Extract notes from Apple Notes app
+Convert notes in Notes app in a specific (hardcoded) folder to HTML pages.